Do Chihuahuas like the water? Can Chihuahuas even swim?

 Yes, Chihuahuas can swim in pools, including those with chlorine or salt water.

-While most pools have safe levels of chlorine, it’s essential to monitor the water’s chlorine levels and pH to ensure they are within the appropriate range for dogs.
-High levels of chlorine can irritate your Chihuahua’s skin, eyes, and ears.
+Monitor your pool’s chlorine levels and pH to ensure they are within the appropriate range because high levels can irritate your Chihuahua’s skin, eyes, and ears.

 After swimming in a chlorinated pool, rinse your Chihuahua with fresh water to remove any chlorine residue from their fur and skin.
 This will help prevent skin irritation and dryness.